tomoguisuru/alternate-pod-structure/README.md

 Further discussion [can be found here](https://github.com/ember-cli/ember-cli/issues/3234).
 This also includes modifications to the coffeescript templates.
 They aren't separated since this is only used internally so far.

+**Updated Feb 23rd, 2015**: Just added the option that resolve components underneath a pod.
+It requires calling the component by a full path and the generator assume any component with a path should be nested within a pod.
+Let me know if you'd like additional documentation on this.

 ## Installation

 ```